1993 - Out On Bail

 7. My Only Fear of Death (Rough Mix) *

-8. Out on Bail (Intro Version) *
+8. Out On Bail (Intro Version) *

-9. Nothing To Lose (Poets Intro) *
+9. Nothing To Lose (Chronic Intro) *

 10. Wonda Why They Call U Bitch